trieuvy1909/video-ranking/docs/document.md

 3. **Event Processing**: `QueueConsumer` retrieves each event from the queue and processes it.
 During this process, functions in `videoService` are called to update data such as scores, likes, comments, and views of the video.

+### Real-time Ranking Updates

+When users interact with videos by liking, commenting, viewing, or removing likes and comments, the system begins calculating and updating the ranking in real-time.
+This is achieved through the use of a queue that processes interaction events sequentially, ensuring data is updated accurately and promptly.

+1. **Event Trigger**: Each interaction event, such as a like or comment, triggers a function in `videoService` to update the video's score and interaction count.
+2. **Queue Management**: These events are added to a queue managed by `QueueServices`, ensuring they are processed in the order they occur.
+3. **Real-time Processing**: `QueueConsumer` processes each event, calling the necessary functions in `videoService` to update the video's ranking metrics in real-time.

+This approach ensures that the ranking is always up-to-date, reflecting the latest user interactions.

 ### Benefits

 - **Consistency**: Ensures that events are processed in order, avoiding data conflicts.
 - **High Performance**: Reduces system load by processing events sequentially and in a controlled manner.

 Using a queue helps the system operate smoothly and efficiently, ensuring that data is always updated accurately and promptly.

+## Global Trending Ranking

+The global trending ranking is calculated based on the total number of interactions such as likes, comments, and views from all users.
+This ranking reflects the most popular videos across the entire platform, providing a snapshot of what is currently trending globally.

+## Personalized User Ranking

+The personalized user ranking is tailored to each individual user, considering only the videos that a specific user has interacted with.
+This ranking helps users discover content that is most relevant to their interests and viewing history.